 Simultaneously, other workshops were held, including “Innovations in Water, Waste Management, and Sanitation” and “Youth Education for Social Innovation and Job Creation.”
 Prof. Jonas yawovi Dzinekou Director of Institute for Social Transformation Tangaza University College (IST- TUC) emphasized the need to create an ecosystem that supports entrepreneurs and helps them reach critical mass.
 He announced that this topic would be a central focus in the next edition of the summit.

-AJAN’s eight young delegates, selected from the Jesuit Youth Social Entrepreneurship Action (JYSEA) program, participated as panelists at the summit.
+AJAN’s eight young delegates, selected from the Jesuit Youth Social Entrepreneurship Action (JYSEA) program, participated in the summit, and three of them had the opportunity to showcase their innovations.
 They engaged in discussions on fostering social innovation and entrepreneurship across Africa.
 These youth represented a broader movement within the summit, where speakers advocated for a shift from profit-driven business models to those focused on community impact.

 Fr.
 Gregory Mulobela SJ, (White shirt) Chikuni Home-Based Care Director and implementor of the JYSEA Program in Zambia, one the panelist during one of the breakout sessions at the DRC-SIS 2024.